mojtaba13133/bootstrapper/README.md

   packages if `sh.rustup.rs` is unreachable.
 - **v2rayA** — installs the `.deb` straight from GitHub Releases instead of the frequently blocked `apt.v2raya.org`.
+- **v2ray core** — the installer script is fetched from the jsDelivr mirror first, then `raw.githubusercontent.com`.
+- **Bootstrapper** — `install.sh` fetches `provision.sh` from jsDelivr, then raw,
+  each with retries, so a flaky `raw.githubusercontent.com` doesn't stop the install.

 ## Post-install